kverb/workspaces/README.md

 specify the flavor with `-f` : `Node.Dockerfile, Go.Dockerfile` , etc.

 This DOES NOT copy the current directory contents to the container.
-Instead, mount as a volume at run time:
+Instead, cd into your code directory and mount it as a volume at run time:

 ```
 docker run -it -v $(pwd):/workspace <image-name>